 Many transfer students from all over the U.S. and even the world have chosen Gateway to continue their education and career training.
 We’d love for you to join the Red Hawk family, too!
-Whether you’re transferring to Gateway from another institution in Wisconsin, or a university in another country, we’re here to help make your transition as smooth as possible.

 Your next steps vary depending on where you’re transferring from, so here are the best ways to get started as a transfer student from: